pudly/schmopera-hugo/content/articles/5-popish-songs-their-operatic-equivalents.md

 ---
-title: 5 pop(ish) songs & their operatic equivalents
+title: "5 pop(ish) songs &amp; their operatic equivalents"
 ---

 ## *One Fine Day* (The Chiffons)